Tim-Liam-Hill/SimpleWebBrowser/README.md

 * TODO: nice syntax highlighting for view source.
 * TODO: create new Tag for Script elements and handle them differently.
 Use similar handling for pre and code tags
 * gitignore should ignore pycache
+* env file for debugging (allow for debugging individual modules would be cool: this is what Hadoop/Spark/Hive/HBase do)

 # BUGS